JacobsAlumni/MemberManagement/README.md

 ### Deployment via Docker

 It is also possible to deploy this application via [Docker](https://www.docker.com/).
-Concretely, this repository is available as the [automated build](https://docs.docker.com/v17.12/docker-cloud/builds/automated-build/) [`jacobsalumni/membermanagement`](https://hub.docker.com/r/jacobsalumni/membermanagement/).
+This repository is automatically built as a [GitHub Package](https://github.com/users/jacobsalumni/packages/container/package/membermanagement) for every push on the main and prod branches.
+- for the `main` branch, use `ghcr.io/jacobsalumni/membermanagement:latest`
+- for the `prod` branch, use `ghcr.io/jacobsalumni/membermanagement:prod`

 For Docker purposes the configuration file `MemberManagement/docker_settings.py` is used.
 By default, it also uses a local sqlite database.